I have to admit that before this weekend, I had never even heard of Krabi… let alone had I thought about going there.

 After a quick Google, we realised that it wasn’t associated with the unfortunate health condition.
 And instead, looked like a beaut area in Thailand.

 However- as I mentioned earlier, I was in the early stages of my business.
-This meant that most of my money was tied up in stock, so I couldn’t afford to splash $350 on a last minute flight to Krabi.
+This meant that most of my money was tied up in the stock I’d just bought, so I couldn’t afford to splash $350 on a last minute flight to Krabi.
 I told Michael to go have a great time in Krabi, but I’ll just wait in Singapore to get on the next flight to Bali.

 I couldn’t believe he could be so kind!

 Then it dawned on me… Was I bonkers for agreeing to go on a last minute trip to somewhere I didn’t know, with someone I didn’t know?!
-In hindsight maybe I was- and I probably shouldn’t have gone… But I got good vibes after spending the long wait in the airport with him.
+In hindsight maybe I was- and maybe I shouldn’t have gone… But I got good vibes after spending the long wait in the airport with him, and I trusted my intuition.

 It was too late to change my mind by now, so all I could do was hope that he wasn’t a lunatic, and hope that I make it out of Krabi alive.